danielharrell/LectFall2015/Question.md

 it, I said that the question had to make sense in two ways at once: it had to make sense, first, *in advance of* any answer; but it *also* had to make sense *as asking for* an answer.
-Even this much about the question is puzzling; for it has to make sense, it seems, as if it were complete and incomplete at once.
-But I think I could have said as much of *any* question; and in particular, of the kind of question that can become a question for all of us, and asks for an answer, then, possessed by none of us.
-Consider, as an example, a good opening question for seminar.
-Such a question seems complete, insofar as it can become a question for everyone in the room, tutors included, before the conversation begins.
-But such a question also seems incomplete, insofar it asks for an answer possessed by no one in the room, tutors included, which is *why* the conversation begins.
-But how such a question, or any question, be complete and incomplete at once?
+Even my saying this much captures what puzzles me about the question.
+For it has to make sense, it seems, as if it were complete and incomplete at once.
+And I think I could have said as much of *any* question; and in particular, of the kind of question we ask at the college.

-This puzzle about questions, I think, is also a predicament, that makes the opening question of a seminar fragile, and that kind of question more generally suspect.
-For suppose that such questions do ask for answers possessed by none of us, at least in the sense that you alone possess the answer to my question about what you had for lunch today.
-This may explain why such questions can become questions for all of us, and why one might spend a lifetime thinking about them, talking about them, writing about them.
-But it could just as well explain why such questions are questions for none of us; why questions without answers in this sense are hopeless, pointless, useless, meaningless; and why a life devoted to them would be fruitless, worthless.
-(Point out completeness here.)
+The kind of question I asked you about lunch, we might say, is a question for me but not for you; and it asks for an answer possessed by you but not by me.
+But the kind of question we ask the college---for example, in the opening question of a seminar---is more radical.
+It is a question for all of us, before the conversation begins, that asks for an answer possessed by none of us, which is *why* the conversation begins.
+But the way this kind of question is radical turns the puzzle into a predicament, where the question is not just radical but fragile.
+For questions without answers in this sense can be dismissed as hopeless, pointless, useless, meaningless---as if these were questions for none of us rather than all of us, precisely in asking for answers possessed by none of us.
+And there is something in this dismissiveness.
+For if a question is so incomplete as to ask for an answer in no one's possession, then how can it still be complete enough to *be* a question.

-, that these are really
+, that these are
-questions for none of us, and that a life devoted to them is diseased. and that a life devoted to them is  But why think that questions without answers in this sense make them questions for all of us, and  We might think that questions without answers in this sense make them real,questions for all of us, and why we might spend a lifetime thinking and talking about them.
+really questions for none of us, and that a life devoted to them is diseased. and that a life devoted to them is  But why think that questions without answers in this sense make them questions for all of us, and  We might think that questions without answers in this sense make them real,questions for all of us, and why we might spend a lifetime thinking and talking about them.
 But why shouldn't we rather think this is why they are questions for none of us, why questions without answers in this sense are hopeless, or pointless, or useless, or meaningless.
 If a questions asks for an answer possessed by none of us, it should not be a question for any of us, and to claim it as a question for all of us. as if the sense in which they asked for answers possessed by none of us went hand-in-hand with the sense in which they ought to be questions for none of us..
 Mention how this means it isn't a question for all of us?
 Why is there something question all encompassing as question, but in then denying anyone an answer, why should we regard it as a real question at all, much less the deepest question there is.

 this can pose
 a threat to its remaining a question for all of us, it can be